Where am I?

 In the United States alone, two out of every 1,000 infants are born profoundly deaf and approximately 3 million children have a hearing loss.

-For nearly 50 years, Fontbonne has prepared professionals for teaching children who are deaf and hard-of-hearing.
+For 50 years, Fontbonne has prepared professionals for teaching children who are deaf and hard-of-hearing.
 We offer one of the few four-year undergraduate deaf education programs in the country.
 Our program is approved by the Council on Education of the Deaf, a national certification organization.

 The deaf education program has a strong foundation in liberal arts, child development and elementary/special education.
 It emphasizes speech, spoken language and auditory skills for children who are able to develop these skills.
 During your sophomore and junior years, before beginning student teaching, you’ll have the opportunity to work with children as a teacher assistant or tutor.